eclipse-dataspace-dcp/decentralized-claims-protocol/specifications/verifiable.presentation.protocol.md

 ![alt text 2](auth.flow.png "Presentation Flow")

 1. The client sends a request to its [=Secure Token Service=] for a [=Self-Issued ID Token=].
 The API used to make this request is implementation specific.
-The client may include a set of scopes that define the Verifiable Credentials the client wants the Verifier to have access to.
-This set of scopes is determined out of band and may be derived from metadata the verifier has previously made available to the client.
+The client may include a set of scopes that define the [=Verifiable Credentials=] the client wants the [=Verifier=] to have access to.
+This set of scopes is determined out of band and may be derived from metadata the [=verifier=] has previously made available to the client.
 2. The [=Secure Token Service=] responds with the Self-Signed ID token containing a `token` claim with the value set to an access token.
-The access token can be used by the verifier to request [=Verifiable Credentials=] from the client's Credential Service.
+The access token can be used by the verifier to request [=Verifiable Credentials=] from the client's [=Credential Service=].
 3. The client makes a request to the [=Verifier=] for a protected resource and includes the [=Self-Issued ID Token=].
 4. The [=Verifier=] resolves the client [=DID=] based on the value of the [=Self-Issued ID Token=] `sub` claim.
 5. The [=DID Service=] returns the DID Document.
 The [=Verifier=] validates the [=Self-Issued ID Token=] following